pbrazdil/tts_based_on_google/README.md

 # TTSBasedOnGoogle

 This Ruby gem provides Text-to-speech functionality in many languages.
-Result can be stored in MP3 file.
+Result can be stored in MP3 file or send to output.
 Based on technologies from Google.

 ## Installation